 How do I get a legal paternity test?

-- Collectors will send documentation and collected samples back to the IDENTIGENE lab.
+- Collectors will send documentation and collected samples back to the lab on your behalf

-- After samples arrive at the lab it will take two (2) business days to receive your 100% accurate results.
-The secure and private results will be available online (where you can also print them) or you can call and have them read to you over the phone.
+- After samples arrive at the lab it will take two (2) business days to receive your results.
+The secure and private results will be available online (where you can also print them).

 (Colorado Judicial Branch.
 For State-specific information, call the courthouse in your community.)